Bollywood scriptwriters look back at their sojourn in the film world

 Box-office success may have given new age film writers Juhi Chaturvedi, Urmi Juvekar and Himanshu Sharma a boost, but writing in Bollywood is no smooth ride.
-The trio recount their journey which is no less than a film’s script
+The trio recount their journey so far

 This year, when Piku, NH10, Tanu Weds Manu Returns and Dum Laga Ke Haisha did robust business, there was a rekindled passion for good screen writing.
 With filmmaker Vidhu Vinod Chopra and actor Ranveer Singh speaking up for better pay for scriptwriters, and studios paying for script development, the film writer’s image has begun to move away from a struggling, emaciated, jhola-sporting individual to that of a well-paid, treasured creative mind.

 However, truth as always, lies somewhere in between.
 Scripts are being recognised yes, but their value remains discounted.
 Uncertainty and lack of clarity dominate the fate of a film even when it is being made.

 The Film Writers’ Association has a new, modern office, but their battle remains age-old.
 Sustaining the dream of writing a script often means working in alternate professions, as writing simply doesn’t pay enough as a career.

 We catch up with three unusual script writers, all from non-filmy backgrounds and with unconventional journeys into film writing, to get a whiff of the new age film writer’s story.
 Their writing is flavoured with the authenticity of their experiences, but their stories off-screen are no less fascinating.